algolucky/docs/docs/clis/goal/app/update.md

   -s, --sign                        Use with -o to indicate that the dumped transaction should be signed

+  -S, --signer string               Address of key to sign with, if different from transaction "from" address due to rekeying

       --validrounds uint            The number of rounds for which the transaction will be valid

 ```